AAlab1819/JohnyHuang-01082170004/02-Sorting/README.md

 Sorting Algorithm: Insertion Sort

-Objective of problem 230A-Dragons is to find if it is possible to slay all the n dragons with strength x and bonus y given your strength s in any order.
-To solve this problem we must first sort the dragons in an ascending order according to their strength x so that we will fight the weakest dragon first.
+Objective of problem 230A-Dragons is to find if it is possible to slay all the **n** dragons with strength **x** and bonus **y** given your strength **s** in any order.
+To solve this problem we must first sort the dragons in an ascending order according to their strength so that we will fight the weakest dragon first.
 The sorting algorithm used in this scenario is Insertion Sort.
 Insertion sort sorts a list by traversing the list per element and swapping the elements in the opposite direction until it is in the correct position.

 **Example:**